dewomser/Toot_music_is_playing/README.md

 and sends as a Toot  to your Mastodon account

-Needs Linux with mpris, Bash,[Toot](https://toot.readthedocs.io/en/latest/index.html) (a Mastodeon CLI)
+Needs Linux with mpris, Bash,[Toot](https://toot.readthedocs.io/en/latest/index.html) (a Mastodon CLI)

 Toot must be authorized at the Mastodon instance.